lighterlightbulb/WOWSYS/README.md

 We dedicate WOWSYS as free and unencumbered software released into the public domain.

+## Documentation

+We aim to fully document WOWSYS using the documentation tool named Doxygen.
+Clone this repository, and run `doxygen Doxyfile` to output a full documentation in both HTML and LaTex form.

 ## Build

 Right now, WOWSYS has only been tested to build, and is only supported to build on a Windows 10 64-bit machine with Windows Subsystem for Linux installed.
 Linux build support will hopefully be added soon.